Wait. Don't leave yet ✋

 Notion collaboration feature

 Integrations: Notion connects with tools like Slack, Google Drive, GitHub, Figma, and Asana.
-This lets you pull information from other apps into one place.
+This lets you pull information from other apps into Notion.

 Notion integrations